Gull Lake (Alberta): Hydroelectric reservoir

 In 1908, Gull Lake served briefly as a hydroelectric reservoir when the Blindman River Electric Power Company Ltd. built a concrete dam on the outlet.
 Water from the lake was intended to supplement the flow of the Blindman River for power generation, but the dam was destroyed by dynamite in 1910.
 In ensuing years, the water level of the lake declined, and in 1921, the first formal complaint regarding the low water level was received by the Commissioner of Irrigation in Calgary.
 The same year, the summer village of Gull Lake built an earth and concrete dam at the outlet, which is now located about 1.6 km from the present shoreline (Bailey 1970).

 Lowered water level

 Between 1924 and 1968, the water level in Gull Lake dropped an average of 6 cm per year, causing great concern among recreational users.
 In 1967, the Water Resources Division of Alberta Agriculture undertook a series of preliminary studies to try to solve the problem.
 In 1969 a Gull Lake Study Task Force, formed by personnel from various government agencies, was directed to investigate alternative proposals for stabilizing Gull Lake.
 Engineering, economic and land use studies were completed in 1970.
 The decision was made to divert water from the Blindman River through a pipeline and canal to supplement inflow.
 Pumping began in the spring of 1977, but at present, pumping occurs only when the lake level declines below a designated elevation (Richmond 1988).
+Pumping from the Blindman River ceased in 2018 with the discovery of invasive Prussian Carp in the river.
+A filtration system was devised, but funding has yet to be found to implement the system.